Josuto/monguito/README.md

 ### `save`

 Persists the given entity by either inserting or updating it and returns the persisted entity.
-It the entity does not specify an `id`, this function inserts the entity.
-Otherwise, this function expects the entity to exist in the collection; if it does, the function updates it or throwns exception if it does not.
+It the entity specifies an `id` field, this function updates it, assuming that it exists in the collection.
+Otherwise, this operation results in an exception being thrown.
+On the contrary, if the entity does not specify an `id` field, it inserts it into the collection.

 Trying to persist a new entity that includes a developer specified `id` is considered a _system invariant violation_;
 only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.